Theobalds House: Eighteenth and nineteenth centuries: the new house

-It was then given by King William III to William Bentinck, 1st Earl of Portland and descended in that family until sold in 1762 by 3rd Duke of Portland to George Prescott, a merchant and MP.
+It was then given by King William III to William Bentinck, 1st Earl of Portland and descended in that family until sold in 1762 by the 3rd Duke of Portland to George Prescott, a merchant and MP.
 Prescott built a Georgian style mansion known as The Cedars about a mile to the west of the original palace.The new house passed from the Prescott family to the Meux family of Meux's Brewery fame in about 1820, and they made extensive alterations and added extensions during the nineteenth century.
-These included a remodelled entrance based on Sir Christopher Wren's Temple Bar, which had been dismantled and stored in a yard at Farringdon Road.
+These included a remodelled entrance based on Sir Christopher Wren's Temple Bar Gate, which had been dismantled and stored in a yard at Farringdon Road.
 In 1888, it caught the eye of the beautiful (painted by Whistler) and eccentric Lady Meux (formerly a banjo-playing barmaid named Val); the gateway was purchased from the City of London and the 400 tons of stone was transported by horse-drawn carts to the park, where it was carefully rebuilt at a cost of £10,000.
 Lady Val Meux often entertained in the gateway's upper chamber; guests included King Edward VII and Winston Churchill.

 Later history

 When Sir Hedworth Lambton, the commander of the Naval Brigade at the siege of Ladysmith, returned to England, he called on Lady Meux at Theobalds to recount his adventures.
 She was so taken with him that she made him the chief beneficiary of her will, on condition that he change his surname to Meux (she was without direct heirs, and had been snubbed by her husband's family).
-When she died on 20 December 1910, he willingly changed his name by Royal Warrrant and inherited the Hertfordshire estate and a substantial interest in the Meux Brewery.
+When she died on 20 December 1910, he willingly changed his name by Royal Warrant and inherited the Hertfordshire estate and a substantial interest in the Meux Brewery.

 In 1921 part of the park, the site of the demolished Elizabethan mansion, was given to the town of Cheshunt by Meux and a public park, The Cedars, created.
 After his death in 1929, the house was a hotel for some years.
 During World War II, the house was used by the Royal Artillery and then by the Metropolitan Police as a riding school.
 Renamed to Theobalds House, in 1955 it became a secondary school and after 1969, an adult education centre.
 In the 1990s it was refurbished for use as a commercial conference centre and later converted to its current (2015) status as the Theobalds Park Hotel in the De Vere Venues chain.